svewap/nnrestapi/Documentation/Quickstart/Index.rst

 Quick Start
 ============

-Get your TYPO3 Rest Api up and running in 5 minutes
+Up and running in 5 minutes
 -------------------------------

 .. rst-class:: bignums